Fatemerjn/Federated_Deep_Generative_Model/README.md

 ## License

 Unless otherwise stated, this project is released under the **MIT License**.
-Update the license file if you use another license.